- Team Sarcoma Malaysia

 From 2006-2010, the Team Sarcoma Initiative grew exponentially and included more than 50,000 participants.
 Hundreds of events were held around the world in an annual effort known as "International Sarcoma Awareness Week."
 The leaders of the Liddy Shriver Sarcoma Initiative helped more than 100 charities plan events, and more than $2 million was raised for sarcoma research, support and advocacy.

-Since 2010, the Liddy Shriver Sarcoma Initiative has worked to expand its world-class Research Grants Program with a focus on international collaboration.
-Expert volunteers in this program thoroughly review every grant application based on its own merits.
-As a result, the Initiative is funding some of the most cutting-edge, global collaborative research that has ever been done on sarcomas.
+From 2010-2014, the Liddy Shriver Sarcoma Initiative worked to expand its world-class Research Grants Program with a focus on international collaboration.
+Expert volunteers in the program thoroughly reviewed every grant application based on its own merits.
+As a result, Team Sarcoma events funded some of the most cutting-edge, global collaborative research that has ever been done on sarcomas.

 Team Sarcoma Events

-Our champions often choose to represent Team Sarcoma in an event or to plan events of their own.
-Event options include:
+Our champions chose to represent Team Sarcoma in an event or to plan events of their own.
+Event options included: